Surgical Case Library

 Small Intestine

-Ileal ulcers due to NSAIDs ingastion causing massive bleeding.
+Ileal Ulcers due to NSAIDs Ingastion causing massive Bleeding.

-<p>It has been demonstrated that low-dose aspirin (LDA) and non-steroidal anti-inflammatory drugs (NSAIDs) inc...
+<p style="text-align: justify;"><strong><u>It has been demonstrated that low-dose aspirin (LDA) and non-steroi...

 Massive ileal bleeding due to NSAID-induced ulcers is uncommon and often under-recognized.

-Ileal Maltoma
+Ileal Maltoma.

-<p>The gastrointestinal tract is involved by 30-40 % of all extranodal non-Hodgkin lymphomas.
-The majority (60...
+<p style="text-align: justify;">The gastrointestinal tract is involved by 30-40 % of all extranodal non-Hodgki...

 Primary ileal MALT lymphoma is rare, with few cases described in the literature.